mathesar-foundation/mathesar-wiki/community/mentoring/project-ideas/file-data-types.md

   - What grouping options to support for each type
   - What display options to support for each type
 - Implement custom PostgreSQL types in the `db` module (similar to existing email and URI types).
+- Implement storage of files or images in the desired storage backends.
+Users should be able to configure different storage backends (such as the local disk, AWS S3, etc.)
 - Implement support for all frontend features in the backend `db` module and REST API.
 - Optionally, implement the frontend portion of these features as well.